Stock events for The Cigna Group (CI)

 CI’s Geographic footprint

-The Cigna Group has a significant global presence, serving over 185 million customer relationships in more than 30 countries and jurisdictions worldwide.
-While primarily operating in the United States, its international health operations and sales offices extend across North America, Europe, Asia, and the Middle East.
-Cigna Healthcare offers individual and family medical plans in 11 U.S. states and dental plans in 49 states.
-International operations for organizations and Africa are headquartered in Belgium, with additional offices in Miami, Spain, Kenya, and Malaysia.
+The Cigna Group has sales capabilities in over 30 countries, serving more than 185 million customer relationships worldwide.
+While its primary operations are in the United States, Cigna Global Health Benefits has operations in Visalia, California; Greenock, Scotland; Shanghai, China; and Antwerp, Belgium, with sales offices across North America, Europe, Asia, and the Middle East.
+In the U.S., Cigna Healthcare offers individual and family medical plans in 11 states and dental plans in 49 states, with specific states and counties serviced for medical products.

 CI Corporate Image Assessment